Skip to content

 Step 10: Review workload submission.
 Review the information that has entered for this workload.
 If any change is needed, it can be changed by clicking in the appropriate sections to make revisions.

-At the bottom of review workload submission, estimated costs for the use of the application that has selected, and the use of the compute system will appear here.
-If everything looks good, click Run wWrkload to launch the workload, then it will redirect to workloads page, where notification about the workload is being created and sent to the selected compute.
+If everything looks good, click Run Workload to launch the workload, then it will redirect to the workloads page, where notification about the workload is being created and sent to the selected compute.

 Monitor Workload